Updated: 13-Oct-2025

 If you would like add an expansion tank to your system you will need the following parts: newer style radiator, hose from radiator to expansion tank, expansion tank, hose from expansion tank to coolant return pipe and a coolant return pipe.

-Coolant Boils Out of the Reservoir (coolant temp is normal, fan turns on, no leaks detected):
+Coolant Boils Out of the Expansion Tank (coolant temp is normal, fan turns on, no leaks detected):

 The radiator cooling fan operates under the following conditions: